discourse/discourse/docs/INSTALL.md

 ### Low memory (less than 2 GB)

 Remember you *will* need swap enabled and working!
-To reduce memory footprint, clockwork can run inside your web server, if you launch the your web server with `EMBED_CLOCKWORK=1`, clockwork will run in a backgroud thread.
+To reduce memory footprint, clockwork can run inside your web server.
+If you launch the your web server with `EMBED_CLOCKWORK=1`, clockwork will run in a backgroud thread.
 As clockwork itself only performs scheduling, it will have very little impact on performance.

 [1]: https://github.com/discourse/discourse/blob/master/docs/INSTALL-ubuntu.md
 [2]: https://github.com/discourse/discourse/blob/master/docs/HEROKU.md